venustuspl/questions-app/documentation/index.md

 # D
 Event storming was successfully made thanks to [miro](https://miro.com).
 ###### E
-@dawidpolak1 :+1: this idea looks great!
+ :+1: this project looks great!
 ## F
 things to do:
 - [x] read about Markdown on Github